-The Wild Coast (known as the Transkei homeland during the apartheid era) extends from East London to the southern border of Kwazulu-Natal.
-As the name implies, the area is largely unexplored and road access to the coast is generally poor.
+The Wild Coast (known as the Transkei during the Apartheid era) extends from East London to the southern border of Kwazulu-Natal.
+As the name implies, the area is largely undeveloped and road access to the coast is generally poor.
 There are some epic and well-known right hand point setups such as Coffee Bay and Mdumbe, but generally many of the spots are kept under wraps as 'secret reef and beach breaks' for those willing to explore the region.

 The epicentre of the South African surfing industry is located in Durban, on the sub-tropical east coast, an area bathed by the warm waters of the Mozambican current.
 Ditch your wetsuit, but expect crowds.
 Good beach breaks in the Durban area include New Pier and North Beach, while heavy reef breaks such as Cave Rock will test even the most experienced surfers in an area known as the Bluff.
 Further north, Umhlanga Rocks, Ballito and Richards Bay are all blessed with consistent waves in the winter months.